isomerpages/nlb-biblioasia/_podcast/Episode 4/Transcript.md

 This was the 1950s.
 As late as the 1980s as well, right?

 Toffa  <br>
 Yeah, in the 1980s as well, around the area of Tampines.
-But of course you have people making <i>belacan</i> along the coasts of Siglap, Seletar, perhaps...
+But of course you have people making <i>belacan</i> along the coasts of Siglap, Seletar, perhaps.

 Jimmy  <br>
 Anywhere where people were living and you could get the <i>udang geragau</i>.